ReiNoIkari/Morphological-Image-Processing/morpho.md

 </p>

-**Fig.15: Result of the closing operation using as a structuring element a disk of 3 by 3 size.
-Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin**
+**Figure 14: Result of the closing operation using as a structuring element a disk of 3 by 3 size.
+Left up: Original image, Right up: made with ImageJ default function, Left down: made with MorphoLibJ plugin, Right down: made with our diagonal kernel**

 We can observe that closing have the opposite effect of opening : instead of opening the black areas inside our white figures, closing closes them which have for effect to make them disappear.